digitalbazaar/bedrock-web-optical-scanner/README.md

 ### 'first' Mode (Default)

 Resolves as soon as any plugin successfully scans the requested formats.
-This is the suitable for most use cases where you want quick results.
+This is suitable for most use cases where you want quick results.

 ### 'all' Mode